-As with all of our residential mental health support services, our residents benefit from ‘The Northern Healthcare model of enhanced supported living’, with 24/7 support onsite and clinical input from a Registered Mental Health Nurse and Occupational Therapist.
+As with all of our services, our residents benefit from ‘The Northern Healthcare model of supported living’, with 24/7 support onsite and clinical input from our multi-disciplinary team.

 Helena’s House is a warm and welcoming environment, where residents can build their confidence and reach their goals in a safe and supportive service.
 We encourage our residents to live independently, but we are always on hand to help and provide reassurance 24/7.

-Located close to the centre of Huyton, there is easy access to shops, libraries, local amenities and public transport.
+Located close to the centre of Huyton in Knowsley, there is easy access to shops, libraries, local amenities and public transport.
 Liverpool city centre can easily be reached via Roby train station, which is just a 10-minute walk away.

 We encourage our residents to be actively involved in our monthly residents’ meeting, where our team and our residents come together to share feedback and new ideas.